jollaman999/dns-server/README.md

 ## How to run

-* Create a host list file.
+* Create a host list file in ./conf/hosts.
 This file is similar to the /etc/hosts file.
    ```shell
    test.service 192.168.0.2
    test.domain 192.168.0.3